oleg-nykolyn/goptional/README.md

 // Create an Optional of type int that holds 123. opt := goptional.Of(123)

-// 💡 If the argument to Of is either nil or invalid, return an empty Optional instead. opt2 := goptional.Of[[]string](nil)
+// 💡 Return an empty Optional if the argument to Of is either nil or invalid. opt2 := goptional.Of[[]string](nil)
 ```